LowKostKustomz/StatusAlert/README.md

 >  > The alert must be presented only from the main thread, otherwise application will crash with an appropriate error.

 ## Customization

+> [Wiki](https://github.com/LowKostKustomz/StatusAlert/wiki) with more content and examples available

 ### Different configurations